oracle-livelabs/analytics-ai/ontology-mapping/3-test-the-models/test-the-models.md

 ## Introduction

-This lab will walk you through how to upload data to be ingested and indexed by the OCI Generative AI Agents service.
+This lab will walk you through the process of leveraging the generative AI model to perform mapping of radiology protocol names to a standardized term.
-The dataset is the fuel for the service.
-After the data has been indexed, you will be able to ask complex questions about it and have the service answer those questions like a human would.
-In this lab, you will be using a dataset we have created for you which contains parts of the OCI Generative AI service documentation.
-This will allow the Agent to answer user questions about the service.

 Estimated Time: 15 minutes